Miami Beach Botanical Garden

 Rather than having native plants tucked into a designated corner of the garden, they are linked throughout, highlighted for their performance in an urban environment.
 Larger quantities of native plantings were selected, intended to weave together the urban habitat.
-The layers of native and flowering plants provide refuge and areas of exploration for the insects, birds and other creatures that enrich and enliven the spaces.
-The garden’s in-house horticulturalist gave Raymond a wish list of plants to incorporate into his design.
-The garden’s plant palate includes flowering trees, palms, cycads and other subtropical plants that have the true scale to fit the garden space.
+The layers of native and flowering plants provide refuge and areas of exploration for the insects, birds, and other creatures that enrich and enliven the spaces.
+The garden’s in-house horticulturist gave Raymond a wish list of plants to incorporate into his design.
+The garden’s plant palette includes flowering trees, palms, cycads, and other subtropical plants that have the true scale to fit the garden space.

 Raymond and his team suggested upgrades to the existing buildings to promote increased circulation through the atrium.
 In order to do so, the nursery and propagation area was relocated to a larger space at the northeast corner of the garden.

 With improved circulation—both artful and practical—the garden is now able to schedule multiple and simultaneous events on the grand lawn and exterior terraces.
 These interventions have increased the garden’s rental appeal and capacity.
 Social gatherings include the garden’s annual outdoor “Taste of the Garden”, the weekly green market, garden yoga, theatrical performances, and private wedding receptions.